WebComponentHelpers/Brick/README.md

 like shown below.
 This will add a property to the custom-element that has the same name as specified in the item list.
 Also, when the attribute is changed from HTML, or the property is changed from JS, a method is fired (if defined by you) for that specific attribute name, the function name is by convention the attribute name prefixed by the word "update_" as for example: **update_attributeName**.
-If this function is not the defined the this call is ignored.
+If this function is not the defined then this call is ignored.

 ```html